dn9090/Checs/faq.md

 manager.GetEntities(query, entities);
 ```

-> How do I run systems or functions on the entities?
+> How do I run systems or functions on entities?

 Basically, there are three different ways to run systems on entities, but only two of them really scale efficiently.
 The simplest variant is to set the component values via the entity: